braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ### Evanescent, Gui, Figure

-We can now demonstrate the use of evanescent props and graphical handles (`f`).
+We can now demonstrate the use of evanescent props and graphical handles (Element with figure).
 **Element with figure.**
 		Element with a figure to illustrate how to use evanescent handles.
 > ```matlab